ValentinaRy/cinema-booking/README.md

 - Seat availability is validated at reservation time
 - Reservation is performed atomically
 - Only one request can successfully reserve a seat
+- Consistency achieved by a database unique constrain on a pair (session_id, seat_id)

 Approach used: